Broken Outlet Box Screw Hole

 Answer: To fix a broken outlet box screw hole, I usually replace the electrical box with an old work plastic electrical box.
 However, other options have come out that change the fixing method in some cases.

 NOTE: Some links below go to applicable products on Amazon and eBay.
 As an Amazon Associate, I earn from qualifying purchases.
+Using my links helps to keep this website FREE.

 Below are photos and details of how I replaced an outlet box with a broken screw hole in a kitchen backsplash with ceramic tile.